 “Presenters: Excellent.
 I particularly appreciated the congruence between what they taught, and how they worked – amongst themselves and with the larger group.
 GREAT models of respect!
 Love that the expertise is “homegrown” and largely Canadian…”

-Many theorists discuss at length as to why group work is a preferred model of intervention with trauma survivors: it lessens the isolation faced in individual therapy, allows one’s testimony to be witnessed, and creates a supportive learning atmosphere that can benefit all participants.
-Healing cannot occur in isolation.
+Many theorists discuss why group work is a preferred model of intervention with trauma survivors: it lessens the isolation faced in individual therapy, allows one’s testimony to be witnessed, and creates a supportive learning atmosphere that can benefit all participants.
 However, practitioners often do not have the skill set to carry out group practice.

-This training teaches both the necessary group process as well as group intervention skills to allow for dynamic yet safe engagement with clients.
-Utilizing techniques from “Opening Circle” to group experiential exercises, Group Theory & Practice will create the confidence for counsellors to expand their services to groups – regardless of the service provided.
+This training teaches both group process as well as group intervention skills to allow for dynamic yet safe engagement with clients.
+Utilizing techniques from “Opening Circle” to group experiential exercises, Group Theory & Practice will help counsellors expand their services to groups – regardless of the service provided.

 For professionals who counsel men and women with histories of childhood abuse, vicarious traumatization (VT) is an occupational hazard.
 As a result of being repeatedly immersed in their clients’ stories of terror, cruelty, and despair, it is virtually impossible not to feel some degree of personal disturbance and disorientation.
 The difficult interpersonal dynamics they often experience with their clients also contribute to this effect.
 The risk of VT is particularly acute for those professionals who have themselves experienced childhood abuse and trauma.